 So to answer my question, we started out with.
 God usually provides through others we are in a relationship with.
 That truth brings us to the question, "Are we faithful in those relationships?"

-For those who are asking, yes I do believe God can use a "Tent Making" job to provide for your needs.
-But that shouldn't be an excuse not to keep relationship with others.
+For those who are asking, yes, I do believe God can use a "Tent Making" job to provide for your needs.
+But that shouldn't be an excuse not to keep a relationship with others.